-My research broadly spans four interconnected areas: (i) mobility, platform operations, and revenue management, (ii) transportation and logistics, (iii) information sharing, competition, and incentives in supply chain management, and (iv) non-profit and developmental/sustainable operations.
+My research broadly spans four interconnected areas: (i) supply chain analytics, (ii) transportation and logistics, (iii) healthcare service operations, and (iv) non-profit and developmental operations.
 Most of my research is motivated by practice and uses data from the industry.
-I use analytical and empirical modeling tools, game theoretic analysis, large-scale computational optimization, and data-driven methods in my research.
+I use analytical and empirical modeling tools, game-theoretic analysis, large-scale computational optimization, statistical learning, and empirical methods in my research.
 Some of my research insights, algorithms, and solutions have been implemented in practice to improve firms' operational outcomes.
 Governmental agencies and policymakers have also quoted some of my work.
 I have published several research articles in top-tier academic journals.
-I serve as an associate editor for leading top-tier academic journals in operations management.
+I serve as an associate editor for leading OM academic journals such as Operations Research, M&SOM, and POM.

 I have several years of corporate experience in consulting and research.
 Before joining ISB, I was a research advisor with the R&D group at Delta Technology, a wholly-owned subsidiary of Delta Air Lines, Atlanta, GA.
 Before that, I worked with the Advanced Decision Support Systems group at AT&T Bell Labs in Holmdel, New Jersey, and Ryder Dedicated Logistics, Miami, Florida.